 See the Patient Isolation Grid for more information.

-If you have questions about a patient's VRE status, you can call the Infection Prevention & Control Dept's mainline at 503 494-6694.
+If you have questions about a patient's VRE status, you can call the Infection Prevention and Control Department's mainline at 503 494-6694.

 More information on VRE can be found on the following sites: